St. Patrick’s Day Activities for Grandkids

 St. Patrick’s Day is one of those silly holidays that we don’t take too seriously, and we love to play and have fun with!
-So, I thought I would share a few St. Patrick’s Day activities that we are doing with the Littles this year.
-We have a yummy hot chocolate recipe (well more of the easy, throw together kind), a fun “magic” activity, and a cute cootie catcher with some silly kid jokes.
+So, I thought I would share a few St. Patrick’s Day activities that we are doing with the grandkids this year.
+We have a yummy hot chocolate recipe (well more of the easy, throw together kind), a fun “magic” activity, a tricky Leprechaun book, and a cute cootie catcher with some silly kid jokes.

 So let’s get started!
 First things first. . .